Ildiar25/dephokey/README.md

 ### How to recover your account
 **NOTE: Be sure you have Docker installed and running on your computer before enabling this feature (see the installation guide).** \
 First, navigate to the Reset Password page and write your registered email.
-Then check the email and write back the sent token.
+Check your email and come back to the app with the given token.
 Finally, complete the text fields in the form and submit it.
 Your password will be changed!

 ![Reset Password](docs/media/gifs/reset-password.gif "How to recover your account")